+This document contains suggested change to the IEEE 802 Operations Manual

-Rationale for change: Clean up text
+Rationale for change: Clean up text and clarify that in some instances, members other than the Sponsor Chair sign documents.

 Introduction

 The IEEE Project 802 (IEEE 802) LAN / MAN Standards Committee (LMSC) is the standards sponsor organization and focal point for IEEE Local and Metropolitan Area Network Standards Sponsor activities.
-It shall be referred to throughout this document as IEEE 802 LMSC.
+It shall be is referred to throughout this document as IEEE 802 LMSC.
 The IEEE 802 LMSC Executive Committee (EC) acts on behalf of IEEE 802 LMSC as a sponsor as defined and required by IEEE Standards Association (SA) governance.
-The IEEE 802 LMSC EC shall be referred to though out this document as the Sponsor.
-When a signature is required on behalf of the Sponsor, the Sponsor Chair provides that signature when authorized by the Sponsor.
+The IEEE 802 LMSC EC is shall be referred to though out this document as the Sponsor.
+Unless otherwise stated, wWhen a signature is required on behalf of the Sponsor, the Sponsor Chair provides that signature when authorized by the Sponsor.